 The implementation process represents the BMPs and strategies that will address current restoration needs of the watershed using the best available information.
 As implementation progresses, the adaptive management strategy will respond and change as part of the iterative adaptive management approach.
 It will be important for the County, MDE, and watershed partners to work together on this adaptive management approach to ensure successful implementation.
+Adaptive management is important in addressing the fecal coliform TMDL.
 In the TMDL document (MDE 2006), MDE recognized that: